-- A link to another account may be less expensive than an overdraft.
+- A link to another account or line of credit may be less expensive than an overdraft.
 A single larger overdraft will result in one fee, instead of multiple smaller overdrafts.
 Use our mobile, internet, and telephone banking services to track your balance.
 For financial education resources, please visit mymoney.gov.

 - The $28 Overdraft Paid Item Charge that is charged if you overdraw your account is the same fee that is charged if an item is returned as unpaid.
-If your consumer account is overdrawn by $5.00 or less, the Overdraft Paid Item Charge is $0.
 If multiple items overdraw your account on the same day, each item will be assessed an appropriate Overdraft Paid Item Charge or a NSF Returned Item Charge of $28.
 All fees and charges will be included as part of the Overdraft Privilege limit amount.
 Your account may become overdrawn more than the Overdraft Privilege limit amount because of a fee.

-- Recipients of federal or state benefits payments who do not wish us to deduct the amount overdrawn and the Overdraft Paid Item Charge from funds that you deposit or that are deposited into your account may call us at (706) 554-8100.
+- Recipients of federal or state benefits payments who do not wish us to deduct the amount overdrawn and the Overdraft Paid Item Charge from funds that you deposit or that are deposited into your account may call us at (706) 554-8100 to discontinue Overdraft Privilege.

-- If your account balance remains overdrawn for longer than 7 [consecutive] business days, we will charge your account a daily Overdraft Fee of $1 for each of the consecutive business days the account remains overdrawn, beginning with day 7.
+- If your account balance remains overdrawn for longer than 7 Business days, we will charge your account a daily Overdraft Fee of $1 for each of the consecutive Business days, the account remains overdrawn, beginning with day 7.

 - This describes the posting order for purposes of determining overdrafts.
-Our general policy is to post items throughout the day and to post ACH credits before debits.
-ATM, ACH and debit card transactions are posted from lowest to highest dollar amount (or in the order in which the items are received), while paper checks are posted in check number order (or lowest to highest dollar amount); however, because of the many ways we allow you to access your account, the posting order of individual items may differ from these general policies.
-Holds on funds (described herein) and the order in which transactions are posted may impact the total amount of Overdraft Fees or Return Item Fees assessed.
+Our general policy is to post items throughout the day and to post credits before debits.
+Paper checks are posted in check number order, while ATM, ACH and debit card transactions are posted from lowest to highest dollar amount.
+However, because of the many ways we allow you to access your account, the posting order of individual items may differ from these general policies.
+Holds on funds (described herein) and the order in which transactions are posted may impact the total amount of Overdraft Paid Item Charges or NSF Returned Item Charges assessed.